 Question 1: Who did Mayor David buy the property from?

 As mentioned above, Mayor David purchased the property in July 2018 from Josh Bishop, a successful and active developer of student housing and market-rate housing in Binghamton.
 In 2016, Bishop secured City approval to convert the Ridley Lowell building at 116 Front Street to student housing, packing 31-beds in three apartment units.
 Bishop also recently converted the Ellis Brothers building to market-rate housing.

-But an investigation into Bishop’s real estate transactions around the summer of 2018 begs some questions.
+But an investigation into Bishop’s real estate transactions around the summer of 2018 raises some questions.

-As reported in our local newspaper (9/13/18, Platsky), Bishop was finalizing financing for a major rehabilitation of 1 North Depot around the same time he sold 162 Chapin to Mayor David:
+As reported in the Press and Sun Bulletin (9/13/18, Platsky), Bishop was finalizing financing for a major rehabilitation of 1 North Depot around the same time he sold 162 Chapin to Mayor David:

 To clarify, Bishop’s project at One North Depot, with strong support from Mayor David, secured $2 million in state grants through the Regional Economic Development Council in 2017/2018.
 More importantly, at the time of the sale of 162 Chapin to Mayor David, Bishop was in discussions with The Agency (formerly known as Broome County IDA) about the 20-year PILOT agreement mentioned in the Press and Sun article linked above.